-Power Line
+Power Line1

-In December 2017, BRM obtained the environmental license for the construction of a 200 km, 138 kV electrical transmission line to transport 18 MW power to the TZ Project site.
-For this, BRM needs easements along a land strip with 192 km length per 25 m width.
-Easement agreements will ensure the passage of the power line over the covered area, the right to access it and ensure that no constructions or activities that may affect the power line be developed underneath it.
-Negotiations for these easements involved 148 land occupiers and, as of February 2019, 117 easement agreements were executed.
+The environmental license for the construction of a 200 km, 138 kV electrical transmission line to transport 18 MW power to the TZ Project site, is valid until September 21, 2025.
+For this, BRM needs easements along a land strip with 190 km length per 40 m width for sections where there is woodland and 25 m width in the remaining sections.
+Easement agreements ensure the passage of the power line over the covered area, the right to access it and ensure that no constructions or activities that may affect the power line be developed underneath it.
+Negotiations for these easements involved 148 land occupiers and, as of April 2023, 136 easement agreements were executed.

-Among the outstanding negotiations with the remaining land occupiers, five of them have accepted BRM's proposals and are in the process of executing relevant documentation, five are negotiating with BRM, and 20 occupiers refused to sign any agreement.
-In the latter cases, BRM may need to revert to courts to implement the easement judicially.
+Among the outstanding negotiations with the remaining land occupiers, 12 occupiers refused to sign any agreement.
+In the latter cases, BRM and/or Equatorial (the Concessionaire of energy distribution in the area) may need to revert to courts to implement the easement judicially.
+For that purpose, the total area of the land strip was declared Public Utility by the National Agency of Electric Energy - ANEEL.
 Reverting to courts, for all practical intents and purposes, means debating about the amount of compensation to be paid to the relevant occupiers.